dotnet/docs/docs/csharp/write-safe-efficient-code.md

 [!code-csharp[readonlyInArgument](../../samples/snippets/csharp/safe-efficient-code/ref-readonly-struct/Program.cs#ReadOnlyInArgument "Specifying a readonly in argument")]

-The compiler generates more efficient code when you call members of a `readonly struct`: The `this` reference, instead of a copy of the receiver, is always an `in` parameter passed by reference to the member method.
+The compiler generates more efficient code when you call members of a `readonly struct`.
+The `this` reference, instead of a copy of the receiver, is always an `in` parameter passed by reference to the member method.
 This optimization saves copying when you use a `readonly struct` as an `in` argument.

 Don't pass a nullable value type as an `in` argument.
 The <xref:System.Nullable%601> type isn't declared as a read-only struct.
 That means the compiler must generate defensive copies for any nullable value type argument passed to a method using the `in` modifier on the parameter declaration.